Clasc/SimplePs5TelegramBot/README.md

 ## Register for notifications
 Run the application, than go to your bot on telegram, and write 'notifyme'.
-It then responses with a message, that you should be notified.
+It then responses with a message, indicating that you will be notified.
-If you want to check if it is still running, you can always send him 'hello' and wait for a response.
+If you want to check if it is still running, you can always send 'hello' and wait for a response.

 ## Extending the Bot
 You only have to create a new webshop with the specified interface, and add your scraping method with cheerio.